alexvwilson/fortuneai/fortuneai/SETUP.md

 ### Database Setup

-1. Install PostgreSQL on your system
+1. **Create a Neon.tech Account**

+   - Go to [neon.tech](https://neon.tech) and create a free account
-2. Create a new database: `createdb fortunai_db`
+   - Create a new project and database

+2. **Get Your Connection String**

+   - Copy the connection string from your Neon.tech dashboard
+   - It will look like: `postgresql://username:password@ep-xxx-xxx.us-east-1.aws.neon.tech/neondb?sslmode=require`

+3. **Update Environment Variables**
-3. Update the DATABASE_URL with your credentials
+   - Replace the DATABASE_URL in your `.env.local` file with the Neon.tech connection string

 ### OpenAI (Optional for now)